Authentication and Legalization of Canadian Commercial Documents. What are the Common Export Commercial Documents?

 It is the responsibility of the Canadian exporter to find out from the destination country if a radiation certificate is required.

 We at Document Legalization of Canada have experience in authentication and legalization of those documents for use at the importing country.
-Call us at 1-888-700-5342 or email us email@example.com
+Call our Toll Free number 1-833-700-5342 or email us email@example.com

 Legalization of Canadian documents for Use Abroad.
 Why Do I Need to Authenticate & Legalize my Canadian Document?